South Campus/Fort Edmonton Park station

-South Campus/Fort Edmonton Park station is an Edmonton Light Rail Transit station in Edmonton, Alberta.
+South Campus/Fort Edmonton Park station is an Edmonton LRT station in Edmonton, Alberta.
 It is served by the Capital Line.
 It is a ground-level station located on the University of Alberta's South Campus approximately two blocks to the west of the site originally proposed for the station on 113 Street.

 History

 The station was formally opened on April 25, 2009, with regular service commencing on April 26, 2009.

 South Campus was the southern terminus of the Capital Line for 52 weeks, from 2009 to 2010.

 On September 18, 2018, a man was stabbed on the platform while waiting for the train.

 Name

 On September 5, 2012, Edmonton City Council's executive committee voted to change the name of the station from "South Campus" to "South Campus/Fort Edmonton Park", citing Fort Edmonton Park lobbying for their name to be added since the station's opening.
 This vote was against the advice of the city's naming committee, who had originally chosen not to add Fort Edmonton Park to the name, because of its distance from the station – 3.4 kilometres.
 This change led to some negative feedback from the public, believing that tourists to the city would expect the park to be within walking distance of that station, and not a five-minute bus ride.
 As of 2021, the connection between the station and Fort Edmonton Park is made through ETS' On-Demand Transit.